 - Complete the Common Application.

-You may download the application here, or apply online.
+You may apply online using the Common Application.
 Note that the $50 application fee is waived for international students for whom this amount would represent a financial hardship.

-- Print the teacher evaluation forms and have two teachers complete them.
+- Submit one teacher evaluation form through the Common Application.
 The form should be sent by the teachers directly to the Office of Admission.

 - Print the mid-year evaluation form and give it to a school counselor or school official who knows you well.

 The form, with mid-year grades, should be sent from the school directly to Muhlenberg’s Office of Admission.

 - Take the SAT test, the Test of English as a Foreign Language (TOEFL), or the International English Language Testing System (IELTS) and have the scores sent directly to Muhlenberg.

 Our SAT school code is 2424.The proficient use of English is necessary for our demanding courses.
 As a result, for those who take the TOEFL, Muhlenberg requires a score of 550 or higher (paper), 213 or higher (computer) or 80 or higher (internet).
 The IELTS minimum requirement is a 6.5.